boto/boto3/docs/source/guide/collections.rst

 Chainability
 ------------
 Collection methods are chainable.
-They return copies of the collection rather than modifying the collection.
+They return copies of the collection rather than modifying the collection, including a deep copy of any associated operation parameters.
 For example, this allows you to build up multiple collections from a base which they all have in common::